FMVPJet/gallery.yazi/README.md

 `gallery.yazi` opens a grid-based image browser inside the same terminal session as Yazi.
 It is built for fast folder browsing, lightweight image review, and selection workflows without replacing Yazi's preview pane and without jumping into a separate GUI app.

+## Highlights

+- Terminal-native thumbnail grid
+- `vim`-style navigation with `hjkl`, `gg`, and `G`
+- Mark images with `Space`
+- Filter to marked images with `m`
+- Single-image view with metadata
+- Sync marked images and cursor position back to Yazi on exit

 ## What It Does

 - Opens a thumbnail grid inside the terminal with `\g`